sCrypt-Inc/scryptTS-docs/docs/tutorials/ordinal-lock.md

 ## Overview
-In this tutorial, we will go over how to use [sCrypt](https://scrypt.io/) to build a full-stack dApp on Bitcoin to sell [1Sat Ordinals](https://docs.1satordinals.com/) inscription, including the smart contract and an interactive front-end.
+In this tutorial, we will go over how to use [sCrypt](https://scrypt.io/) to build a full-stack dApp on Bitcoin to sell [1Sat Ordinals](https://docs.1satordinals.com/), including the smart contract and an interactive front-end.

 ## Contract

-The contract [OrdinalLock](https://github.com/sCrypt-Inc/scrypt-ord/blob/master/tests/contracts/ordinalLock.ts) will hold an inscription in it, users will get the inscription only if they pay the target amount satoshis when calling the public method `purchase`.
-Otherwise, the trade will not happen.
+The contract [OrdinalLock](https://github.com/sCrypt-Inc/scrypt-ord/blob/master/tests/contracts/ordinalLock.ts) allows an ordinal to be offered up for sale on a decentralized marketplace.
+These listings can be purchased by anyone who is able to pay the requested price.
+Listings can also be cancelled by the person who listed them.

-To record the seller and target selling price, we need to add two properties to the contract.
+To record the seller and price, we need to add two properties to the contract.

 ```ts
 export class OrdinalLock extends OrdinalNFT {